Heart Zeena Screen Printing Workshop Class

 Zeena starts the course talking to the small group about the different types of screen printing processes.
 The printing method that will be taught is to learn how to print straight from a stencil cut design onto fabric, which was a tote bag and a tea towel.

 The group was given waxed wrapping paper, the type, which is used by, butchers apparently.
-The waxy texture of the paper is ideal for creating stencils with as the waxy papers property helps to stop the ink from seeping though the stencil, yet allowing the ink to pass through the rest of the un-stencilled screen.
-The screen fabrics come in a varying degree of sizes zeena explained, the size we would be using would be A4, which is a good size to print with onto the Tote bags and Tea towels.
-The nylon mesh of the silk screen also comes in different sizes, Zeena explained that we would be using a silk screen with a mesh size of 42T which is ideal for screen printing on to fabric, however there are many other screen sizes for varying uses, to print onto paper and fabric.
+The waxy texture of the paper is ideal for creating stencils with as the property of the wax paper helps to stop the ink from seeping through the stencil, yet allowing the ink to pass through the rest of the un-stenciled screen.
+The screen fabrics come in a varying degree of sizes Zeena explained, the size we would be using would be A4, which is a good size to print with onto the Tote bags and Tea towels.
+The nylon mesh of the silkscreen also comes in different sizes, Zeena explained that we would be using a silk screen with a mesh size of 42T which is ideal for screen printing on to fabric, however, there are many other screen sizes for varying uses, to print onto paper and fabric.

-Its time to screen print the design, I choose to use a dark navy blue colour for the print.
+Its time to screen print the design, I choose to use a dark navy blue color for the print.
 Zeena instructs me to spoon the ink at the top edge of the screen, the term for this is the well.
-With a rubber squeegee, which is held at a very slight angle, with one firm action with both hands, the squeegees is drawn down the screen, and it is dispersed through the screen onto the tote bag.
-Scooping up the excess colour, it is reused at the top of the screen, the process is to be repeated.
+With a rubber squeegee, which is held at a very slight angle, with one firm action with both hands, the squeegees are drawn down the screen, and it is dispersed through the screen onto the tote bag.
+Scooping up the excess color, it is reused at the top of the screen, the process is to be repeated.